alaasmagi/flight-booking-app/README.md

 ```
 8080 is the default port on which the backend runs.

+Backend CORS is configured to allow origin from localhost:5173, which is default port for vite.

 ### Running the app

 After meeting all prerequisites above -